pqrs-org/Karabiner-VirtualHIDDevice-archived/DEVELOPMENT.md

     - VirtualHIDKeyboard
     - VirtualHIDPointing

+## About LED state

+The VirtualHIDKeyboard post a hid report with {kHIDPage_LEDs, kHIDUsage_LED_CapsLock} when the VirtualHIDKeyboard's LED state is manipuated.

+You can detect the LED state changes by the hid report.

 ## Restrictions

 ### We should not add virtual pointing device until user really want to add it